avine/formation-angular-base/Slides/05_components.md

 ## Properties

 - Generic syntax for setting the value of a property of an element *HTML*
-- Different from AngularJS, where we use *HTML* attributes
 - Using the syntax `[property-name]="expression"`
 - Same syntax for the properties of *standard HTML elements*, *components* and *Angular directives* and even *Web Components*